Your Section 21 notice may be invalid: notice was served in the first four months of the original tenancy

 - If this issue overlaps with legacy Section 21 notice rules, check Section 21 transition rules to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use all Section 21 condition guides for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use what replaces Section 21 for the underlying rule set.

 - If you need the route-specific rules on legacy Section 21 notice rules, start with overview of tenant rights in England so you can check the dates and documents against your own case.